Power Couple (Brazilian TV series) season 5

 The fifth season of Power Couple premiered on Sunday, May 9, 2021, at 10:30 p.m. on RecordTV.

 The show features thirteen celebrity couples living under one roof and facing extreme challenges that will test how well they really know each other.
 Each week, a couple will be eliminated until the last couple wins the grand prize.

 Adriane Galisteu replaced Gugu Liberato as the main host, thus becoming the show's first female host.
-Actress Lidi Lisboa replaced Flávia Viana and Marcelo Zangrandi as the show's online host and correspondent.
+Journalist Dani Bavoso, who is returned for this season, and actress Lidi Lisboa replaced Flávia Viana and Marcelo Zangrandi as the show's online hosts and correspondents.

 In May 2021, RecordTV announced that various changes would occur with the format.
 The show will air six times a week (Monday to Saturday) instead of five.
 At the end of each cycle, viewers at home will determine which two out of the three nominated couples will continue in the game.

 The season was originally expected to air in 2020, but production was postponed due to safety concerns resulting from the COVID-19 pandemic.

 Matheus Yurley & Mari Matarazzo won the competition with 63.41% of the public vote over Déborah Albuquerque & Bruno Salomão and took home the R$403.000 prize they accumulated during the show.
 Déborah & Bruno received a brand new car as the runners-up.